 Note: the following review was published when

-Mad Men was still in production, The series pre-
+was still in production.
+The series premiered on

 This show was AMC’s first original scripted drama – yeah – first.
 Which means, if this had tanked we may not have the other gems AMC has given us like Breaking Bad and The Walking Dead.
 So first let’s be thankful for that!
 Second, the network knew if they were going to start airing scripted content, it had to be captivating, infectious, and irrevocably addicting.